azzlack/Sentinel.OAuth/README.md

 ## TODO
 - Add support for custom grant types
-- Add support for JWT tokens
+- Add support for other token formats (I.e. JWT and the host defaults)
 - Add support and example on how to use Google, Microsoft, Facebook, Twitter accounts with Sentinel
 - Add support for two-factor authentication
 - Add support for scope handling